Openhab-Nodes/website/content/en/userguide/rules.md

     <h5>Conditions</h5>

     Defines the conditions under which the Rule will run when triggered.
-    If you define more than one condition, all conditions have to pass.
+    If you define more than one condition, all conditions have to be met.

 </section>